 In Britain, the Good News founders printed 13,000 copies of the first edition in May 2001 at their own expense, trusting God that the supporters who said they would buy that amount would do so.
 The supporters kept their promises, and the circulation began to grow.
 By 2007 Good News was printing around 40,000 copies.
 At that time our current editor, Andrew Halloway, came on board, and less than a year later the circulation had risen to over 60,000.
 In 2012, we incorporated the original Challenge newspaper into Good News, bringing the whole ministry back together.

 Up until the Covid pandemic, Good News was printing an average of over 77,000 copies per month – close to a million a year.
 The pandemic then came along and hit sales, but we are gradually recovering and currently print around 60,000.
 We estimate a readership of three or four times the print run, as copies are passed on to others.
 That means Good News is probably seen by more than 3 million people every year.

-There is a special London City Mission edition of Good News and other missions like Birmingham City Mission and Manchester City Mission use the standard edition, as well as hundreds of churches from a wide range of denominations, and individual Christians.
+City missions like London City Mission, Birmingham City Mission and Manchester City Mission use the paper, as well as hundreds of churches from a wide range of denominations, and individual Christians.
 Many evangelists from organisations like Outreach UK and Counties also regularly distribute the paper, and we give away free copies into over half of the prisons in the UK, at the request of prison chaplains.